Open and Affirming; Our Ministry of Extravagant Welcome

 “There’s More than One Way to Live ONA” describes ways in which congregations can nurture and strengthen their ONA presence and witness.
 To download a copy please click here

-The UCC Coalition for LGBT Concerns provides support, resources and advocacy for LGBTQ/SGL (Same Gender Loving) brothers and sisters and promotes full inclusion in the UCC – www.ucccoalition.org
+The UCC Open and Affirming Coalition provides support, resources and advocacy for LGBTQ/SGL (Same Gender Loving) brothers and sisters and promotes full inclusion in the United Church of Christ: openandaffirming.org

-The United Church of Christ has a website page dedicated to LGBTQ and SGL concerns and ministries ww.ucc.org/lgbt/
+The United Church of Christ has a website page dedicated to LGBTQ and SGL concerns and ministries http://www.ucc.org/lgbt_ona

 The UCC HIV and AIDS Network (UCAN) is an organization composed of a network of people, congregations and organizations within and beyond the United Church of Christ dedicated to care giving, education and prevention in response to the HIV and AIDS pandemic – www.ucc.org/ucan/